Menu

 Following Data extracted from www.canstarblue.com.au

-POIs are nodes that connect your home to the internet.
-Connecting your home is a multi-step process
+POIs are nodes that connect your home to the internet, a multi-step process

 Usually housed in select telephone exchange buildings, there's 121 across Australia's states, servicing every household on the network.

-Below you'll find the full list, split up by state.
+Below is a list split up by state.

-An interim POI is utilised when a permanent POI has not been developed yet, typically in new areas.
+An interim POI is to be utilised when a permanent POI has not been developed, typically in new areas.
+When a permanent POI is established, household internet traffic will go through newly created POI.

 ** End of Page